canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

 Generating complex configurations is not trivial nor flexible in an event-driven system like Juju.
 So we need to come up with a solution that produces out-of-the-box a simple and functional configuration but with the possibility of enhance it with arbitrary configs.

-The OpenTelemetry config file has 5 main sections:
+The OpenTelemetry Collector config file has 5 main sections:

 | Section     | Description                                                                   |